Home - About AR - Learning Material - Clubs - Posters - EVs

 Links

-This domain was once held by a quasi-religious group, so if your library or school blocks (censors) it, you need to insist that they get it unblocked, going to management of necessary, or the department of education, or state library, etc, complaining of unlawful and unethical censorship of the new, education related site.
-You can also complain to the company running the web filtering, as I had to do for my local library's Internet.
+This domain was once held by a quasi-religious group, so if your library or school blocks (censors) it, you need to insist that they get it unblocked, going to management of necessary, or the Dept of Ed, or state library, etc, complaining of unlawful censorship of the new, education related site.
+You can also complain to the company running the web filtering, as I did for my local library's Internet.

 For other countries see the IARU Member Societies List, or google: Amateur Radio your country

 US Exams are available in a number of additional countries, with frequent or on-demand sessions in UK, Germany, Italy, and Japan, among others.
-They are listed on the ARRL page.
+They are listed on the ARRL's page.

 You can also buy me a non-coffee beverage: ko-fi.com/ag6le